slai-labs/get-beam/examples/cerebras-gpt/README.md

 # Cerebras-GPT deployment with Beam

-[Cerebras-GPT](https://huggingface.co/cerebras/Cerebras-GPT-1.3B) can be deployed on Beam for development on serverless GPUs.
+[Cerebras-GPT](https://huggingface.co/cerebras/Cerebras-GPT-1.3B) can be run on the cloud with a single command, using Beam.

 ## Deploying Cerebras-GPT-1.3B